Dividend Downside Protection

 In Simple Terms

-Think of owning a small apartment that brings in $1,000 in rent every month.
-If the land value in the neighborhood drops slightly, would you rush to sell it for a bargain price?
-Probably not, because that $1,000 monthly rent provides a solid reason to keep it. **Dividend Downside Protection** works exactly like that.
-Even if the stock price drops, the dividend keeps coming.
-As the price falls, the dividend yield becomes so attractive that other investors start buying the stock, acting like an "anchor" that prevents the ship from sinking further.
+Imagine you own a small apartment that brings in $1,000 in rent every month.
+If the property values in the neighborhood drop by 20% due to a temporary market slump, would you rush to sell your apartment at a loss?
+Probably not, because that $1,000 monthly rent remains a solid, tangible return on your investment.
+Dividend Downside Protection works exactly like that.
+Even if the market turns bearish, the dividend keeps coming.
+As the stock price drops, the yield might jump from 4% to 5% or 6%, making it a "bargain" for other investors.
+This influx of buyers acts like an anchor, preventing the stock price from sinking as deep as growth stocks that offer no immediate cash flow.

 Example